 This is the most fun part of travel planning.
 Start creating your own personal bucket list.
 Grab a pen and paper, and write down some places and activities that you would love to include in your travel itinerary.
 Maybe you’ve always wanted to hike the Inca Trail or see the Great Wall of China – this is your chance!

 Travel planning can seem daunting at first, so this brainstorming process is a great way to ease yourself in and find inspiration.
+You may find some ideas in our South America bucket list to get started.

 Talk to people who have travelled